italocampos/colorido/README.md

 )
 ```

 That's all folks!
+If you have any doubts, feel free to reach me at [e-mail](mailto:italo.ramon.campos@gmail.com).

 ## Who is this lib for?

-PyTextColor is addressed to anyone who wants a simple lib to print colored
+Colorido is addressed to anyone who wants a simple lib to print colored
 texts in the screen without a hundred of things to learn.
 You just need to
 import the module and call the functions you want to.

-PyTextColor doesn't match programmers that want a full-featured lib.
+Colorido doesn't match programmers that want a full-featured lib.
 It just
 returns colored texts to be printed in the screen.
 No things more.
 If this is
-your vibe, please, search for other python libraries (like colorama, or
+your vibe, please, search for other python libraries (like colorama, colored or
 PyColor).